View Uniform Information & Shop Online Here

 PE uniform includes your specific House shirt, PE shorts and PE sport socks (Sports tracksuit is optional).

-Students who have pierced ears may wear up to TWO sets of solid/plain gold or silver studs (two in each ear) lower lobe only.
+Students who have pierced ears may wear up to TWO sets of solid/plain gold or silver studs or sleepers only.
 Diamante and dress earrings of any design are not acceptable.

 No other jewellery is acceptable with the school uniform and may not be worn.
 The only exception is a watch.

 No visible body or nose studs/rings are permitted under any circumstances as a matter of health and safety.

 Permission to wear necklaces of cultural significance may only be given after written requests from the parent or guardian to the Principal.
 Once received, with clear reasons for the request, a decision will be made and parents contacted.
 If acceptable the student will be issued a uniform pass from the Deans.

 Make-up and nail polish

 It is inappropriate for students to wear make-up at school.
 No nail polish should be worn on the fingers at any time.

 Hair must be well groomed, tidy and off the face so that students can learn effectively.
 Any teacher has the right to request hair is tied back in the interest of safety or hygiene.
 Ribbon or ties used to tie hair back must be black only.